-Tom Milch has taken a lead role in many high visibility environmental cleanups and disputes.
-For example, since 2010, he has served as one of the lead outside counsel to BP regarding the Deepwater Horizon oil spill.
-The breadth and depth of his practice over many years have earned him a national reputation, and he has been consistently ranked in the top tier by Chambers USA and other prominent publications as a leader in the environmental field.
+Tom Milch has taken a lead role in many high-visibility environmental cleanups and disputes.
+For example, he served as one of the lead outside counsel to BP in response to the Deepwater Horizon oil spill.
+Mr. Milch also has extensive experience on major transactions that involve difficult environmental and other regulatory issues.
+The breadth and depth of his practice over many years have earned him a national reputation, and he has been consistently ranked by Chambers USA and other prominent publications as a leader in the environmental field.
 In recent years, Mr. Milch has also taken a lead role on non-environmental government investigations and public policy issues.

 Mr. Milch presently serves on the Board of Directors of the Environmental Law Institute, and he has previously served on the Board of Directors of Wildlife Trust International and RESOLVE, Inc. He has had an active pro bono practice, primarily in the areas of the environment and human rights.